-This privacy notice sets out how Wakefield College uses and protects the personal information of its Governors.
+This privacy notice sets out how Heart of Yorkshire Education Group (the “College”) uses and protects the personal information of its Governors.

 Notice about how we use your personal information

 We are the data controller of personal information about you.
 We are the College.
 Our address is: Wakefield City Campus, Margaret Street, Wakefield WF1 2DH.
 Our Data Protection Officer is Sam Cremore.
 If you have any questions about this policy or the ways in which we use your personal information, please contact our Data Protection Officer at email@example.com.

 This privacy notice has been prepared in accordance with the General Data Protection Regulation (EU) 2016/679 (“GDPR”) and the Data Protection Act 2018.

 This notice sets out how we use your personal information during your time as a Governor of the College and in particular: